Table of Contents

 Maintain detailed records of age verification attempts, including date, time, ID number (last 4 digits only for privacy), and outcome.
 These records demonstrate due diligence if your business faces an inspection or legal challenge.

-Automated Age Verification with SA ID Checker
+Automated Age Checks with SA ID Checker

 How It Works